PaddlePaddle/PaddleX/README_en.md

     </tr>
 </table>

 > ❗Note: All the above features are implemented based on GPU/CPU.
 PaddleX can also perform fast inference and secondary development on mainstream hardware such as Kunlun, Ascend, Cambricon, and Hygon.
-The following table details the support status of the model production line, and for the specific list of supported models, please refer to [Model List (MLU)](../docs/support_list/model_list_mlu_en.md) / [Model List (NPU)](../docs/support_list/model_list_npu_en.md) / [Model List (XPU)](../docs/support_list/model_list_xpu_en.md) / [Model List DCU](../docs/support_list/model_list_dcu_en.md).
+The following table details the support status of the model pipeline, and for the specific list of supported models, please refer to [Model List (MLU)](./docs/support_list/model_list_mlu_en.md) / [Model List (NPU)](./docs/support_list/model_list_npu_en.md) / [Model List (XPU)](./docs/support_list/model_list_xpu_en.md) / [Model List DCU](./docs/support_list/model_list_dcu_en.md).
 We are adapting more models and promoting the implementation of high-performance and service-oriented deployment on mainstream hardware.

 <details>